 Not a wine lover?
 That’s okay as craft breweries and ciders are just as popular.

-Some of the best places to go in Prince Edward County are Wellington, Bloomfield, and Picton.
-The top things to do are to visit the cute shops that line the main street.
+It will be hard to pick the best town in Prince Edward County – so you’ll just have to visit all three – Wellington, Bloomfield, and Picton.
+The top things to do in each of these Prince Edward County are to visit the cute shops that line the main street.
 Here are some of my favourites: Parlor Studio, Luna, Sunday’s Company, Kokito, Coriander Girl, Terra Florens, and KC’s Closet.

 Beyond the main streets of Wellington, Bloomfield and Picton, be sure to seek out these shops: Chetwyn Farms has an Alpaca shop called Shed, The Local Store – 130 local artists and artisans sell their work, Millefleurs – Lavender Farm and Meadery, and Prince Edward County Lavender.